curtispuetz/pypp-docs/docs/lang_features/types/dict.md

 `dg` stands for 'dict-get'

-### Note about using '[]' operator
+### Note about using `[]` operator

 If the key that you are using exists in the dictionary, then using the '[]' operator will work as expected.
-But, if the key does not exist, then no runtime error will be thrown (like how Python throws a KeyError in this case), and undefined behavior will occur.
-This is why its not recommended to use '[]', whereas dg does throw the runtime error, so it is safer.
+But, if the key does not exist, then no runtime `KeyError` error will be thrown (like how Python throws a `KeyError` in this case), and undefined behavior will occur.
+This is why its not recommended to use '[]', whereas `dg` does throw the `KeyError`, just like Python.

 ## Deleting key-value pairs